-Polykinetics: A systematic approach to converting mental stress into physical strength.
+Polykinetics: A multidisciplinary and systematic approach to converting mental stress and past trauma into a self-sustaining physical strength.

 The effects of how and why physical fitness and exercise improves our overall mental health and mood has been the focus of COUNTLESS studies over the course of decades, and the evidence is indisputable.
 However, even with all the medical studies and evidence produced, there's never been a physical fitness method exclusively designed to help cope and combat symptoms associated with various mental illnesses and disorders like: depression, anxiety, PTSD, SAD, mood imbalances and maladaptive behaviors, until now.